Rick Suhr

-Richard "Rick" Suhr (pronounced like "sure", born 1967) is an American Olympic level pole vaulting coach in Rochester, New York who coached the #1 women's vaulter in the World from beginner to World #1 two years in a row.
+Richard "Rick" Suhr (pronounced like "sir", born 1967) is an American Olympic level pole vaulting coach in Rochester, New York who coached the #1 women's vaulter in the World from beginner to World #1 two years in a row.
 He has been awarded the National Coach of the Year for the 2nd consecutive year at the professional level.
 In the last 8 years, Suhr's athletes have won 18 National Championships and set 16 National Records in the pole vault at the high school, collegiate, and professional levels.
 Suhr is the only pole vault coach to have received the United States Olympic Committee's Ikkos award (excellence in coaching).
 He has received this award twice: 2008, 2012.
 His most notable athlete, Jennifer Suhr has set the American Pole Vault Record 10 times and won the US National Championships 14 different times and is the only American woman ever to clear 16 feet and has done so 8 different times.
 Jenn Suhr has jumped the 12 highest heights ever by an American women.
 She also took first in the U.S. Olympic Trials during which she raised her own American Record in the process.
 Other athletes include HS National Champions Dan Tierney, and Tiffany Maskulinski.

-Suhr’s contribution to American pole vaulting has had tremendous impact at the grass roots and professional levels.
+Suhr's contribution to American pole vaulting has had tremendous impact at the grass roots and professional levels.
 He has improved pole vault safety and technique through clinics, public speaking, and his consultation service at the youth level.
 Suhr has been a big advocate in helping push professional pole vaulting back into the American Track and Field circuit.

-Suhr’s success over the last 8-year period took the National pole vault scene by surprise.
+Suhr's success over the last 8-year period took the National pole vault scene by surprise.
 This drew incredible interest and criticism.
 Suhr's competitors identify him to be at the highest expert level in what he does (pole vault technique).
 Suhr was quoted responding to criticism, "Success breeds incredible jealousy, first people say you are lucky, then they criticize your technique, then when they can no longer do that, they attack you personally and simply say “we don’t like his coaching style or philosophy”.
 Suhr started his career as a public educator teaching in the public education system.

 Suhr is the youngest of four brothers who have had celebrated wrestling careers.
-Suhr’s background included: a state championship in wrestling, All-American status and inductions into The Wrestling Hall of Fame and Spencerport Athletic Hall of Fame.
+Suhr's background included: a state championship in wrestling, All-American status and inductions into The Wrestling Hall of Fame and Spencerport Athletic Hall of Fame.
 He and his brother John remain one of the few brother combinations to both win the New York State Wrestling Championships.

 He founded Suhr Conditioning Systems in 1993 and built an indoor pole vault training facility behind his home in 1997.
 The business later became known as Suhr Sports.
 There he trained athletes from numerous disciplines including football, wrestling, and track and field.

 In 2020 Rick Suhr authored the book "Running Into The Headwind: The Price of Olympic Gold The Untold Story" about his life in coaching and particularly the success of Jenn Suhr.